Lucasnguyen300399/Database-university-design/README.md

-# Database-university-design
-#This document details the requirements analysis and conceptual design for developing the database of SCS Resource Management.
-The requirements analysis involves identifying data needs, transaction requirements, and business rules.
-This will ensure that all essential data is identified, managed, and monitored in compliance with the store's operational protocols.
-The conceptual design includes a detailed entity relationship diagram in UML that outlines the required entities, their characteristics, and their connections.
-A data dictionary is included to offer additional information on the entities, characteristics, and connections.
-This conceptual model was developed by analyzing needs.
-This document serves as an introduction to the project titled "Database Design of SCS Resource Management: Normalization process.
-We were tasked with conceptualizing and developing a bespoke database system tailored to the needs of the school database.
-The assignment comprises two distinct elements, both essential for achieving the goal of resource optimization.
-Our task was to determine the crucial data requirements, intricate transactional details, and fundamental business principles that will establish the basis of the proposed database.
-We thoroughly comprehended the system's operational requirements through interviews, consultations, and a detailed examination of the available documentation.
-We emphasized the conceptual design step, where students convert obtained insights into a tangible entity-relationship model.
-We may utilize the Unified Modelling Language (UML) syntax to construct a sophisticated network of entities, linkages, and attributes that depict the SCS Resource Management ecosystem.
-We are encouraged to tackle this task with determination, creativity, and a steadfast commitment to excellence since they are the custodians of information and innovation.
-By using their analytical capabilities, technical competence, and teamwork abilities, we can create a database system that meets present requirements and lays a solid foundation for a future marked by effectiveness and efficiency.
+This project focuses on developing a comprehensive database system for SCS Resource Management with two main phases:
+Requirements Analysis
+- Identified data needs, transaction requirements, and business rules
+- Ensured complete identification and management of essential data
+- Confirmed compliance with operational protocols
+- Gathered insights through interviews, consultations, and documentation review

+Conceptual Design

+- Created a detailed entity relationship diagram using UML notation
+- Developed a network of entities, relationships, and attributes representing the SCS Resource Management ecosystem
+- Included a data dictionary with supplementary information on entities, attributes, and relationships
+- Emphasized a sophisticated design approach to accurately depict the system's structure

+Project Objectives

+- Optimize school database resources through a custom database solution
+- Establish a foundation for effective information management
+- Create a system that meets current requirements while supporting future growth
+- Apply analytical skills, technical expertise, and collaborative teamwork

+The project requires creativity, determination, and commitment to excellence to develop a database system that enhances operational efficiency both now and in the future.